cbg-ethz/V-pipe/README.md

 - **MAFFT**

   To standardise multiple samples to the same reference genome (say HXB2 for HIV-1), the multiple sequence aligner MAFFT is employed.
-The multiple sequence alignment helps in determining regions of low conservation and thus makes standardisation of alignments mroe robust.
+The multiple sequence alignment helps in determining regions of low conservation and thus makes standardisation of alignments more robust.

 - **Samtools**